Cloud

 • Students track and reduce school waste

-• Projects around reusing materials and minimizing “fast use” habits
+• Projects around reusing materials and mindful consumption

 Climate Action